Julissa Reynoso Pantaleón

 Julissa Reynoso Pantaleón (born January 2, 1975) is a Dominican Republic-born American attorney and diplomat who served as the United States Ambassador to Spain and Andorra from 2022 to 2024.
 Prior to her service as ambassador she was the chief of staff to First Lady Jill Biden.
 She formerly served as a litigation and international arbitration partner with the international law firm Winston & Strawn LLP.
 She was previously a partner with Chadbourne & Parke LLP, practicing in the firm's International Arbitration and Latin America groups.

-Reynoso is also affiliated with the faculty at Columbia University School of Law and the School of International and Public Affairs.
+Reynoso is affiliated with the faculty at Columbia University School of Law and the School of International and Public Affairs.
 From March 2012 until December 2014, she served as United States Ambassador to Uruguay.
 She is a former deputy assistant secretary for the Bureau of Western Hemisphere Affairs at the United States Department of State.
 President Biden nominated her to be the next United States Ambassador to Spain on July 27, 2021, being confirmed on December 18, 2021.